vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### Can I look up a user's information?

-Vipps can only provide a user's information with the user's consent.
+We can  provide a user's information with the user's consent.
 The merchant must ask the user for consent when creating the agreement using [Userinfo](vipps-recurring-api.md#userinfo) with the correct